 What is the State Youth Advisory Board (SYAB)?The purpose of the SYAB is to provide a youth perspective and partner with Social Services Administration, child-serving administrators, staff, and providers in the child welfare decision making process and challenges facing youth in foster care.

-How do they accomplish their purpose?Board members meet once a month at the Social Services Administration office in the Department of Human Resources in Baltimore, Maryland.
+How do they accomplish their purpose?Board members meet once a month at the Social Services Administration office in the Department of Human Services in Baltimore, Maryland.
 Members develop Teen Conference, engage in leadership and public speaking trainings, and provide input and testimonials on legislative and regulatory policies.

 What’s the benefit for joining SYAB?